 3. The third way to get a FB coupon is a series of events FB started to run, named Boost Your Business.
 These events are designed to help small business owners get the max out their Facebook advertising or general activity.
 There are two types of events.
 The event I took part in was a short, 2 hours gathering in West LA.
 These short events are called 2-hour pop-up events and a handful of participants received $500 worth of Facebook advertising coupons.
 The other sort of gatherings are the half-day events.
 These occur less often and carry a symbolic participation price.
 However, all participants leave with a $50 FB ad credit.
 The latest events in my area were on October in La Palma, CA ($100 coupons will be handed to some participants) and also one in Malibu where $500 coupons will be handed to three winners.
 To view the upcoming months Boost events, head here.

 4. Fourth FB coupon method, though likely relevant only to a small portion of my readers, is the promotion that Facebook is offering mobile start-ups and app developers.
 If you’re one of them, head to the FbStart program, where you will need to apply, and if accepted, you will be offered with up to $80,000 in various tools and services, including $500 in free advertising credits.
 As per the report here, more than $100 million in benefits were distributed during the first year.

-5. The Fifth FB coupon method- Facebook is occasionally holding holiday creative challenges/contests, (the last one I saw was beginning of 2018), where you can win anywhere between $300-$1,000 worth of Facebook ad vouchers, plus Amazon gift cards.
+5. The Fifth FB coupon method- Facebook is occasionally holding holiday creative challenges/contests, (the last one I saw was at the beginning of the year), where you can win anywhere between $300-$1,000 worth of Facebook ad vouchers, plus Amazon gift cards.
 You will need to create a successful and creative campaign to win this one as you will be evaluated for your creativity, improvement over time and quality of ads, and we recommend you get a cost-effective professional help for that.
 Make sure to read the terms and condition of the promotion to see that you qualify.